AlexanderPaulStevens/Assessing-the-Robustness-in-Predictive-Process-Monitoring-through-Adversarial-Attacks/README.md

 We acknowledgde the work provided by [Building Interpretable Models for Business Process Prediction using Shared and Specialised Attention Mechanisms](https://github.com/ZhipengHe/Shared-and-Specialised-Attention-based-Interpretable-Models) for their attention-based bidirectional LSTM architecture to create the long short-term neural networks with attention layers visualisations.

-Finally, the folders contain additional figures and plots that have (not) been used in the paper.
+Finally, the folder PDF contains the high-resolution figures (PDF format) that have been used in the paper.